yowainwright/sassimple/README.md

 }
 ```
 - No framework css classes required but you can use them if you'd like.
+- **Solved** You now have basic button parity

 ### 2. Do complex stuff

 > Use a mixin to do complex css

-- In this example we'll middle align a div
+In this example we'll middle align a div

 Here's a mixin
 ```sass